gitter-badger/enkluplayer/docs/vine.controller.md

 When using vines to author IUX in Unity, there are a few primitives and best practices that can help accelerate development.

-#### InjectableIUXController
+#### MonoBehaviourIUXController

 We don't stick to a strict `M[MV]*C?` approach to developing UI.
 However, we generally do need some sort of "controller" that can create elements from a vine and pull out the objects that we need to interact with.
-To that end, we have provided `InjectableIUXController`.
+To that end, we have provided `MonoBehaviourIUXController`.
 This object is responsible for loading a vine, creating elements, and pulling out references to requested elements automatically.

 #### Walkthrough